 Here’s how you can use your budget to maximize income:

 - prioritize your expense categories and identify bad spending habits that can be improved

 - create a budget that reflects and supports your priorities and financial goals

 - redirect funds from non-critical categories toward financial vehicles that provide growth

 #7 A budget will reveal wasteful spending

-When you don’t have a budget, there’s a good chance you only have a rough estimation of your expenses during the month.
+When you don’t have a budget, there’s a good chance you only have some rough budget estimations of your expenses during the month.
 It’s only when you’re intentional about tracking your finances do you realize how much money you’re possibly wasting.

-Budgeting will help you find all the wasteful leaks in your spending.
+The budgeting process will help you find all the wasteful leaks in your spending.
 You won’t need to wonder where all your money is going anymore.
-You can identify where you’re wasting money, and take steps to decrease or eliminate certain expenses.
+You can identify where you’re wasting money, and take steps to decrease or eliminate certain budget expenses.